AttackOnJasper/University-notes/fl-studio/fl-studio.md

 ## FL Studio Overview
+- FL Studio is a full-featured music production environment capable of multi-track audio recording, sequencing and mixing for the creation of professional quality music tracks.
+- UI sections
+   - Channel Rack
+   - Playlist
+   - Piano Roll
+   - Mixer
+   - Browser

+### Terminologies
+- VST (Virtual Studio Technology): an audio plug-in software interface that integrates software synthesizers and effects units into digital audio workstations
+- MIDI (Musical Instrument Digital Interface): a technical standard that describes a communications protocol, digital interface, and electrical connectors that connect a wide variety of electronic musical instruments, computers, and related audio devices for playing, editing and recording music.

 ### Menu Bar
 #### Export music
 - Mode
    - Pattern
    - Full song
 - Format
    - Wave: minimal impact to original quality
    - **OGG**: no gap before start & after end
-- Bitrate: higher -> better quality
+- Bit rate: higher -> better quality

 #### Import Music
 - All music resources can be directly dragged into panels or tracks